aws-samples/aws-iot-device-defender-workshop/docs/instructions.md

 ### Running the Thing Provisioning script

   ```
-  python scripts/provision_thing.py
+  ./scripts/provision_thing.py
   ```

-## Setup an SNS Topic for Device Defender Violation Notifications
+## Setup an SNS Topic for Device Defender Violation Notifications (SNS Console)

 Device Defender has the ability to send notification of a Behavior Profile violation via an SNS Topic.
 For this workshop, we will configure an SNS topic and enable email delivery of the notifications.

 ### Setting up the SNS Topic